 Since the first HIV vaccine trial opened in 1987, more than 40 different preventive vaccine candidates have been studied in clinical trials worldwide, belying a misperception that few concepts have been examined.
 HIV vaccine research has progressed from its early focus on HIV envelope proteins and the role of antibodies to increased attention to the importance of cytotoxic T cells (CTLs), immune cells that kill HIV-infected cells.
 Many novel vaccine strategies to elicit anti-HIV antibodies and CTLs are now being pursued:

-subunit vaccine: a piece of the outer surface of HIV, such as gp160 or gp120, produced
+subunit vaccine: a piece of the outer surface of HIV, such as gp160 or gp120, produced by genetic engineering.

 live vector vaccine: a live bacterium or virus such as vaccinia (used in the smallpox vaccine) modified so it cannot cause disease, but can transport into the body a gene or genes that makes one or more HIV proteins.

 vaccine combination: for example, use of a recombinant vector vaccine to induce cellular immune responses followed by booster shots of a subunit vaccine to stimulate antibody production, referred to as a prime-boost strategy.

 peptide vaccine: chemically synthesized pieces of HIV proteins (peptides) known to stimulate HIV-specific immunity.

 virus-like particle vaccine (pseudovirion vaccine): a non-infectious HIV look-alike that has one or more, but not all, HIV proteins.